chocolate-doom/chocolate-doom/docs/crispness.md

 * Negative Player Health

   Allow the player's health to go below 0, to give an impression of the lethal hit's damage (default: off).

+* Default Difficulty

+  Set default difficulty when starting a new game (default: Hurt Me Plenty).

 ## Crosshair